Clinical trials are an essential step in translating research advances into health innovations and evaluating new interventions.

 We require information about the sponsor, or sponsors, in your grant application, and you must tell us about any subsequent changes to the sponsorship arrangements.

-For all trials, the sponsor is responsible for ensuring there is appropriate insurance.
+For all trials, the sponsor is responsible for ensuring there is appropriate indemnity insurance.

-All clinical trials that fall within the scope of this policy must be prospectively registered on any of the following:
+All clinical trials that fall within the scope of this policy must be prospectively registered on at least one of the following:

 You must register the clinical trial before the first subject receives the first medical intervention in the trial, in line with the Declaration of Helsinki 2013(opens in a new tab).